Cortrah/crucible-client/README.md

 - [ ] Create a map of locations that the ships can navigate ala Faster Than Light
 - [ ] create a surrounding vortex that forces the ships closer and closer to the center

+## Technical Experiments

+Event bus vs veux actions vs commands

+Unifying router with events and veux actions

+Have transitions determine their layouts via knowledge of both the vues and the viewport ala media queries